Central Atlantic magmatic province: Morocco

 The thickest lava flow sequences of the African CAMP are in Morocco, where there are basaltic lava piles more than 300 metres thick.
 The most-studied area is Central High Atlas, where the best preserved and most complete basaltic lava piles are exposed.
-According to geochemical, petrographic and isotopic data four distinct tholeiitic basaltic units were recognized and can be placed throughout the Central High Atlas: Lower, Intermediate, Upper and Recurrent basalts.
+According to geochemical, petrographic and isotopic data, four distinct tholeiitic basaltic units are recognized, and can be placed throughout the Central High Atlas: Lower, Intermediate, Upper and Recurrent basalts.

 The Lower and Intermediate units are constituted by basaltic andesites, whereas the Upper and Recurrent units have basaltic composition.
 From Lower to Recurrent unit, we observe: